February Learning Course Series

 It answers the following questions: What happens when we’re challenged to simply listen, to take in another person’s story without any agenda of our own other than being present?

-Building High Performance Teams (Course Number: 920W) **in-person**
+Building High Performing Team (Course Number: 0920W)**In-Person**

 1:00 PM – 4:00 PM